National Land Company

-The National Land Company was founded as the Chartist Cooperative Land Company in 1845 by the chartist Feargus O'Connor to help working-class people satisfy the landholding requirement to gain a vote in county seats in Great Britain.
-It was wound up by Act of Parliament by 1851.
+The National Land Company was founded as the Chartist Co-operative Land Company in 1845 by the chartist Feargus O'Connor to help working-class people satisfy the landholding requirement to gain a vote in county seats in Great Britain.
+It was wound up by the National Land Company Dissolving Act 1851 (14 & 15 Vict. c. cxxxix).

 Chartism

-The Reform Act of 1832 extended the franchise.
+The Reform Act 1832 extended the franchise.
 In county constituencies in addition to forty shilling freeholders franchise rights were extended to owners of land in copyhold worth £10 and holders of long-term leases (more than sixty years) on land worth £10 and holders of medium-term leases (between twenty and sixty years) on land worth £50 and to tenants-at-will paying an annual rent of £50.

 The chartists had, as one of their objectives, the enfranchisement of the working man.
 O'Connor focussed his energies on enabling working-class people to satisfy the landholding requirement to gain a vote in county seats.
 In his single minded pursuit of this objective he diverged from the mainstream of Chartism.

 O’Connor declared that Great Britain could support her own population if her lands were properly cultivated.
-As has been pointed out, he had no use for cooperative tillage; his plan was for peasant proprietorship.
+As has been pointed out, he had no use for co-operative tillage; his plan was for peasant proprietorship.
 In his book 'A Practical Work on the Management of Small Farms' he set forth his plan of resettling surplus factory workers on little holdings of from one to 4 acre.
 He held that the only possible way to raise wages was to remove surplus labour out of the manufacturers' reach, and thus compel him to offer higher wages.
 He had no doubts of the yields obtainable under such spade-husbandry.